Terri Sewell: Voting rights

 In 2019, Sewell sponsored the Voting Rights Advancement Act (which later became the John Lewis Voting Rights Act), which would update the Voting Rights Act of 1965 by providing increased oversight of voting changes, updating the pre-clearance formula to oversee contemporary discrimination patterns, and expanding the Attorney General's power to send federal observers to jurisdictions in areas at risk of voting discrimination.
 In 2019, Sewell co-sponsored the For the People Act of 2019.

 Education

 Sewell co-sponsored the Student Non-Discrimination Act in 2013, which, if enacted, would have protected LGBT students from anti-gay bullying and discrimination in public schools.
 In 2019, she sponsored a bill, which passed, granting historically black colleges $70 million for capital improvements and to support their educational work.
+In 2025, she congratulated Veronica Pitts, a high school teacher in Selma, Alabama, on the House floor for winning the National Civics Teacher of the Year award presented by the Bill of Rights Institute.
+She stated, "Each year, only one teacher in the nation is selected to receive this prestigious honor, and I am thrilled that this year, the teacher hails from Alabama's 7th Congressional District."

 Energy policy

 Sewell opposes offshore drilling.
 She also opposes allowing the Environmental Protection Agency to regulate greenhouse gas emissions.

 Foreign policy

 Sewell supported President Obama's decisions on Afghanistan, citing "trust" of his policies.
 She was part of a bipartisan delegation that accompanied Nancy Pelosi on a two-day trip to Afghanistan in May 2012.
 While there, they spent time "with American service-members and meeting local officials to discuss security and women's issues."
 Sewell opposed removing armed forces from Afghanistan in 2011.